Geography of Australian rules football: Game spreads

-New world governing body ant international matches:1995-2002
+New world governing body and international matches: 1995–2002

 The International Australian Football Council (IAFC) was formed after football first featured at the Arafura Games in 1995.
 Since 1998, the Barassi International Australian Football Youth Tournament, endorsed by the AFL as part of its International Policy, has hosted several junior teams from other countries.

 Since 2000, fledgling competitions have been established in countries such as Ireland (2000), Tonga (2002), Scotland, France, and China (2005).
 Television and the internet have since helped to increase the awareness of the game outside of Australia.

 Inspired by successful Arafura Games competitions, the inaugural Australian Football International Cup was held in Melbourne in 2002, an initiative of the IAFC and the AFL.
 The first International Cup also marked the beginnings of a very small media interest in the international aspects of the game in Australia.

 At the 2002 International Cup, meetings held between the AFL, IAFC, and international teams saw a unanimous vote amongst member countries that the AFL become the de facto world governing body for the sport, with the leagues linked to the teams affiliating with the AFL.
 The IAFC's public relations officer, Brian Clarke, disputed this move and continued the organisation in name.
 This organisation was finally dissolved in 2005, dropping all public claims to being the world governing body for the sport and being replaced by the development organisation Aussie Rules International.